Duroktar/what-src/README.md

 The `@what-src/babel-plugin` tags any html elements it comes across in your code with a key to a cache line containing the necessary data, which can then be sent to the server whenever a "valid" click event is detected (ie: with the hotkey pressed).
-The cache key for each element is stored in its `data--what-src` attribute and is unique across all nodes.
+The cache key for each element is stored in a `data-what-src` attribute and is guaranteed to be unique across all nodes.

 The actual click events are detected using a global listener on the `window.document` object which then sends a native xhr request to the server